-The international hosting provider Host1Plus announces hot plug feature for Linux Cloud Servers ßeta templates.
+The international hosting provider Host1Plus announces a hot plug feature for Linux Cloud Servers ßeta templates.

 Up until now, upgrading RAM/CPU of a Linux Cloud Server VM required VM reboot for the changes to take effect.
-With newly introduced hot plug feature, users can now add RAM/CPU to a running VM and the changes will take effect immediately.
+With newly introduced hot plug features, users can now add RAM/CPU to a running VM, and the changes will take effect immediately.

 This feature now comes with all new Linux Cloud Servers ßeta purchases except for Debian 7 template due to kernel 3.2.0 compatibility issues.

 Existing clients using older templates will not be able to use this feature as-is without additional small tweaks.